Static ARP is not applied at boot time

 So point 1 is the real bug, and point 2 is irrelevant, those won't update with static ARP enabled, since the ARP entries are always there, they will always show online.

 As for Deny unknown clients, that really shouldn't matter if static ARP is on.
 I'll run some tests and see what I can reproduce.

-#9 Updated by Bipin Chandra almost 9 years ago
+#9 Updated by Bipin Chandra about 9 years ago

 the reason y im saying point 2 is also cosmetic bug or so is because static arp enabled or no, once rebooted, arp table and dhcp lease table show clients online and offline as they come and go so then y after a dhcp server change it stops updating the table as usual till a reboot?

-#11 Updated by Jim Pingle almost 9 years ago
+#11 Updated by Jim Pingle about 9 years ago

 - Subject changed from dhcp lease and arp table status bug to Static ARP is not applied at boot time

 Confirmed that static arp is off at boot time.
 If you check static arp, then save, the interface shows static arp is applied.
 If you reboot, static arp is not configured on the interface.